H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 ### 2.8.6 Path to Closing the Gap

-The following work is required to bring the judge pipeline from its current heuristic implementation to GBIM-grounded validation:

-1. **Add PostgreSQL connection pool to `Dockerfile.judge`** — `psycopg2` or `asyncpg` must be available in the judge image (currently not explicitly installed).
+1. Add PostgreSQL connection pool to `Dockerfile.judge` — `psycopg2` or `asyncpg` must be available in the judge image (currently not explicitly installed).

-2. **Implement GBIM query functions in `judge_truth_filter.py`** — entity extraction from response text (NER or regex-based), belief lookup against `gbimbeliefnormalized`, contradiction scoring against retrieved beliefs.
+2. Implement GBIM query functions in `judge_truth_filter.py` — entity extraction from response text (NER or regex-based), belief lookup against `gbimbeliefnormalized`, contradiction scoring against retrieved beliefs.

-3. **Implement GBIM worldview filter in `judge_alignment_filter.py`** — query the `eq1` worldview for relevant normative and community-value beliefs, compute alignment score against worldview constraints.
+3. Implement GBIM worldview filter in `judge_alignment_filter.py` — query the `eq1` worldview for relevant normative and community-value beliefs, compute alignment score against worldview constraints.

-4. **Update `UltimateResponse` schema** — add `gbim_beliefs_consulted: int` and `gbim_contradictions_detected: int` fields to the judge output block so external consumers can see whether GBIM was actually queried.
+4. Update `UltimateResponse` schema — add `gbim_beliefs_consulted: int` and `gbim_contradictions_detected: int` fields to the judge output block so external consumers can see whether GBIM was actually queried.

-5. **Update Chapter 17, Chapter 33, and all judge pipeline documentation** to reflect the current heuristic implementation until the GBIM-grounded implementation is deployed, at which point the correction sections in those chapters can be updated to "resolved."
+5. Update Chapter 17, Chapter 33, and all judge pipeline documentation to reflect the current heuristic implementation until the GBIM-grounded implementation is deployed.

 Until these steps are complete, the correct accurate description of the truth and alignment judges is: **heuristic pattern-matching filters that approximate constitutional validation but do not consult the GBIM corpus.**